giving-a-fuck-about-climate-change/carbondoomsday-django/README.md

 ## Submitting your Work

 Thank you for taking time to contribute to this project.
-All contributors will be given equal access to the project and will be unconditionally be made members of the organisation.
+All contributors will be given equal access to the project and will be unconditionally made members of the organisation.

 Just [submit a pull request] as you normally would.
 We use [Travis CI] for our continuous integration, and each pull request submitted will undergo various tests to help assert the correctness of it.

 A maintainer will try to review your change set as soon as possible.
 Please complain [the lobby] if no one is responding.

 [submit a pull request]: https://help.github.com/articles/creating-a-pull-request/
 [Travis CI]: https://travis-ci.org/